menghui-zhou/menghui-zhou.github.io/_pages/about.md

 **Menghui Zhou**, Po Yang

 - ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023
-- This paper introduces AutoTR, an automated framework that jointly learns temporal relation graphs and predictive models for disease progression using longitudinal data, achieving state-of-the-art performance while enhancing model interpretability.
+- This paper proposes AutoTR, a novel automatic temporal relation mechanism for multi-task learning that directly learns complex and asymmetric temporal relations between tasks from data leading to improved prediction performance and high efficiency.
 </div>
 </div>